PontentialProgrammer/A-ticTacToe-Experiment/README.md

 # A-ticTacToe-Experiment
-This was me testing my Javascript/HTML/CSS Skills, on this simple and popular game
+This was me testing my Javascript Skills, on this widely-known game.

+Technologies
+1. HTML
+2. CSS
+3. JAVACRIPT